You can use the My Responses page to easily view, sort, and download the response data that has been submitted to your form.

-The Reopening a Response feature appears in completed and incomplete responses.
+The "Reopen a Response" feature appears in completed and incomplete responses.

 In order for this to be effective, you must either collect the respondent's email address on the form or have another way of acquiring it.
 You can modify the text of this message to suit your individual needs, but take care not to change the password.

 Re-Process a Response

 At the top of each response you'll have the option to re-process a form submission.
 This can be helpful if you have made any edits to a response, or if the response was submitted while a connector was disabled.

 Re-processing a response will resend the response data through any connectors that are enabled.